Hip Thrusts Are Over-Rated For Glute Growth!

 I’ll investigate the study's findings and show why Hip Thrusts are a great exercise.

-But are not the Holy Grail you think they are?
+But are they the Holy Grail you think they are?

 You’re not here for a science lesson, so I’ll keep this quick and simple.